mjpernot/rabbitmq-lib/README.md

 ### Installation:

-Install the project using the procedures in the Installation section.
+Install the project using the procedures in the GIT Installation section.

 ### Testing:
 ```